yevheniyc/Projects/README.md

 Handy script for using Multi-threading with Websockets and Python.
 I also included their proposed solution (Process_Changes.py), but my script can do more work in less time (arguably).

+The main problem here is that threads in Python do NOT achieve true concurrency because of the GIL lock.
+There are a few tricks to work around it.
+One of them is to avoid multi-threading all together and use parallism instead with the subprocess module (for example).
+Another way is to write milti-threading code with synchronization techniques in C and wrap Python around it.
 ***

 ####Game